 - Adjust the plan

 Every type of business, industry, vertical market, or market space is highly competitive, and social media makes even small mistakes a public event.
 Additionally, every industry relies on people seeing value in the product or service they provide.
 There are choices in every industry: retail, education, health care, phone/cable, internet providers, and public utilities, even online businesses.
-With competition so high and failure so public, a CSAT program gives your company the data it needs and a means of using this data to ensure customer satisfaction and the overall customer experience remain positive.
+With competition so high and failure so public, a CSAT program gives your company the data it needs and a means of using this data to ensure customer satisfaction and the overall customer experience remains positive.